Catalog Glossary

 Work Study:

-State and federally funded programs that makes part-time jobs available to students with financial need.
+State and federally funded programs that make part-time jobs available to students with financial need.